Lalitha007/TestGit/README.md

 # TestGit

-This file containns information about test data samples.
+This file contains information about test data samples.